Connecticut State Parks

 The deciduous and coniferous forest habitats of Mansfield Hollow State Park, combined with its mixed woodlands, shrublands, and pine barrens make it the destination to go to for spotting high-conservation-priority bird species like the Eastern Towhees, the Brown Thrashers, and the Blue-winged Warblers.

 Residents and out-of-state visitors alike agree that the best swimming hole in Connecticut can be found at Indian Wells State Park!
 The clear waters of the falls are incredible to swim in with plenty of shallow parts for young children, as well as logs laying across the pool for those looking to relax and dip their feet in.
+A full face snorkel mask can add to the fun.
 Daring swimmers should try jumping off from the many cliffs surrounding the pool!

 Off-Roading enthusiasts will love the 58 trails found within Pachaugh State Forest.
 These trails are only open to motorcycles and vehicles so riders won’t have to worry about having to watch out for hikers.